pereirarodrigo/pereirarodrigo/README.md

 ## 🌐 Let's connect

-📫 I'm always open to academic exchanges or just a good conversation about intelligence and metaphysics.
+📫 I'm always open to academic exchanges or just a good conversation about various academic topics.

 ---